Important

 plain flat valley with metal roofing, use only valley

-panel side that has a slight extension beyond the edge
+panel side that has a slight lip extension beyond the edge

-of the last ridge goes UNDER the adjacent panel. .
+of the last rib goes UNDER the adjacent panel.
 On

 the last sheet toward a gable, measure roof edge and cut